-The National Hot Dog and Sausage Council has designated July as Hot Dog Month ( http://www.hot-dog.org/ ).
-Along with that, on July 23, America annually celebrates one of it’s favorite foods, the hot dog, as it is National Hot Dog Day.
+The National Hot Dog and Sausage Council has designated July as Hot Dog Month and for 2017 Wednesday, July 19 as National Hot Dog Day.

 Whether they are grilled, boiled, broiled, pan-fried, rotisserie cooked, cooked on a stick over a campfire or any other way, hot dogs are a favorite summertime staple.
 They are loved by children and adults alike plain or garnished with one or a combination of mustard, ketchup, onions, mayonnaise, relish, cheese, bacon, chili, or sauerkraut.

-May 31, 2012 – World record for the most expensive hot dog.
+On May 31, 2012, a world record was set for the most expensive hot dog.
 The “California Capitol City Dawg” sold for $145.49 at Capitol Dawg in Sacramento, California.
 The “California Capitol City Dawg” features: